 French III students will enhance their language skills (speaking, understanding, reading and writing) in French and broaden their cultural knowledge about French speaking areas of the world.
 Students will improve their conversational abilities by practicing speaking about various topics such as food, family, places and activities and by participating in songs and language games.
 Students are expected to use French as their primary language in the classroom.
 Students enrolled in this course can expect the rigor of a college level class.

-FRENCH IV 411WLA

-Credits: 1.0 World Language or Elective credit (0.5 per semester) Grade Levels: 9-12 optimal success.
-Students who complete this course may obtain college credit from Everett
+FRENCH IV 411WLA Credits: 1.0 World Language or Elective credit (0.5 per semester) Grade Levels: 9-12 Length: Two semesters Prerequisites: French III Other: College French 221.
+A grade of C (70%) or better in the prerequisite course is recommended for optimal success.
+Students who complete this course may obtain college credit from Everett Community College (tuition costs apply).
+Students in this course can expect the rigor of a college-level class.
+Subject to student demand.